sevenval/flat-docs/cookbook/test-templates.md

   "data": "foo"
 }
 ```
 So far, so good.
 If you look closely, you will notice that the template is buggy.
-But we will discover later when writing tests for it :)
+But we will bump into this when writing tests for it :)

 # Writing a Test